marqant-lab/laravel-medialibrary-graphql/README.md

-# "Laravel media library GraphQL" package

-## What is it?
+# Laravel Medialibrary GraphQL

-This package contains GraphQL queries and mutations for assign and get media files with Eloquent models.
+This package contains GraphQL queries and mutations to manage any type of media files and make them attacheable to any given model.

 ## Installation